Enhancing Descriptive Captions with Visual Attributes for Multimodal Perception: Experiments

 \subsection{Main Results}

 \textbf{VQA Benchmarks.} The results on six common visual question answering (VQA) datasets are presented in Table~\ref{tab:vqa}.
-It is clear that LLaVA-v1.5 and LLaVA-NeXT, trained with DCE-1M, achieve state-of-the-art performance in both low-resolution and high-resolution settings.
+It is clear that LLaVA-v1.5 and LLaVA-NeXT, trained with EDC-1M, achieve state-of-the-art performance in both low-resolution and high-resolution settings.
 Compared to the baseline LLaVA-v1.5~\cite{liu2023llava1.5}, our model excels across all VQA benchmarks, demonstrating that high-quality image captions significantly enhance model performance.
 This highlights the crucial role of detailed and accurate captions in improving visual understanding for VQA tasks.
 Furthermore, when compared to the baseline LLaVA-NeXT~\cite{li2024llavanext-strong}, this improvement remains consistent, suggesting that the impact of high-quality captions is not dependent on the model variation.
 Additionally, compared to models like ShareGPT-4V, our model demonstrates superior performance across most VQA benchmarks.
-This improvement indicates that the captions generated by our DCE method provide richer and more comprehensive information.

-The model trained on DCE-1M demonstrates exceptional performance on datasets such as VQAv2~\cite{goyal2017vqav2} and Ai2D~\cite{ai2d}, highlighting that integrating detection models into DCE significantly enriches the diversity of objects in the generated captions, thereby boosting the model's performance on object recognition benchmarks.
-Furthermore, incorporating relational attributes into DCE enriches the captions with detailed inter-object relationships, enhancing the model's ability to capture and understand complex relationships, which further improves its performance on visual reasoning benchmarks such as GQA~\cite{hudson2019gqa}.
+This improvement indicates that the captions generated by our EDC method provide richer and more comprehensive information.
+The model trained on EDC-1M demonstrates exceptional performance on datasets such as VQAv2~\cite{goyal2017vqav2} and Ai2D~\cite{ai2d}, highlighting that integrating detection models into EDC significantly enriches the diversity of objects in the generated captions, thereby boosting the model's performance on object recognition benchmarks.
+Furthermore, incorporating relational attributes into EDC enriches the captions with detailed inter-object relationships, enhancing the model's ability to capture and understand complex relationships, which further improves its performance on visual reasoning benchmarks such as GQA~\cite{hudson2019gqa}.
 However, performance on tasks like TextVQA~\cite{textvqa} is hindered by limitations in the open-source OCR model and the threshold settings; a high threshold restricts the model's ability to capture finer textual details.